Crayola: Crayola Experience

 Left: Crayola Experience in downtown Easton, Pennsylvania.
 Right: The "World's Largest Crayon" was made in 2003 from 123,000 used or broken blue crayons donated by people from across the USA.
 This was a world record until 2017 when Crayola made a larger crayon using the new color, bluetiful.

 Originally opening as the Crayola Factory, the Crayola Experience is located at 30 Centre Square, Easton, Pennsylvania, at Two Rivers Landing.
 Open to the public, the Crayola Experience is a roomy, crayon-centric warehouse including events, a café, a store, attractions, some familiarizing guests, and Crayola's history with products.

 A "discovery center" was built that showcases the manufacturing process of crayons.
 There is also a "Crayola Hall of Fame" in which the retired crayon colors are displayed.

 The Crayola Experience was featured in a Food Network episode of Dinner: Impossible.
 A dinner was held for 150 employees of the Crayola Experience to celebrate the 50th anniversary of the 64-box of crayons.
 Chef Michael Symon's mission was to create an eight-course tasting menu for this event, where all eight items of the menu had to match eight randomly chosen Crayola crayon colors.

 On October 11, 2003, the Experience unveiled "The World's Largest Crayon", a 15 ft crayon weighing 1,500 lb, as part of its celebration of 100 years of Crayola crayons.
 The giant crayon, 16 in in diameter, is blue, and was made of leftover crayon bits ("leftolas") sent in by children across the United States.

 It opened its first location in Two Rivers Landing, in Easton, Pennsylvania, in May 2013, its second location in The Florida Mall, Orlando, Florida, in June 2015, its third location in Mall of America, Bloomington, Minnesota, in February 2016, its fourth location in The Shops at Willow Bend, Plano, Texas, in March 2018, and its fifth location in Chandler Fashion Center, Chandler, Arizona, in May 2019.
-With five new locations planned to open by 2027, their sixth location will open in 2025 in Pigeon Forge, Tennessee.
+Plans were announced in 2023 for a sixth location in Pigeon Forge, Tennessee, at the former Smoky Mountain Opry Theater, but were cancelled when the building was sold to a new developer.

+The Chandler, Arizona location closed permanently in 2025, followed by the Plano, Texas location in March 2026, leaving only the Pennsylvania, Minnesota, and Florida locations in operation as of July 2026.